Dthurow/homesteaders-workbook-front-end/ReadMe.md

 ### Completed
 * Create Git Repo
 * Create readme with functionality list and tech TO-DOs
+* created functional webpack and package config files, use npm/webpack to transpile Vue to javascript
+* transfered home, gardens, and plants pages to VueJS equivalant

 ### Need to be done
-* create server side code to serve up static files
+* create server side code to serve up static files (nodejs express?)
-* look into adding non-vanilla js to website (jquery, vueJS)
+* Complete transfer to VueJS site